libp2p/universal-connectivity/py-peer/README.md

 py-peer --nick Peer1 --port 8080

 # Terminal 2 (connect to Peer1)
+# Get the multiaddr from system_messages.txt in Peer1's directory
 py-peer --nick Peer2 --connect /ip4/127.0.0.1/tcp/8080/p2p/PEER_ID_FROM_PEER1
 ```

+**Tip:** When using the Textual UI, the multiaddr is displayed but cannot be copied directly.
+Check the `system_messages.txt` file for the full multiaddr that you can copy and share with others.

 ## 🤝 Contributing